 But first, start your money and time savings by downloading the KCL app to find out where you can get these great items on sale daily.
 Your budget will like this content too:

-When sealed tightly and put in the freezer, instant coffee can last up to 20 years.
+When sealed tightly and put in the freezer, instant coffee can last up to 20 years before tasting expired.
 Coffee beans last up to nine months, and ground coffee beans can last no more than a few months past their expiration date before they lose their flavor.

 Avoid storing your jar of ghee next to the stove.
-Olive oil and coconut oil may both be perishable, but ghee, known as clarified butter, can be used for an unlimited time as cooking oil provided the jar stays free of water and steam.
+Olive oil and coconut oil may both be perishable, but ghee, known as clarified butter, can be used for an unlimited time as cooking oil, provided the jar stays free of water and steam.

 If the cap is sealed, all types of vinegar can be kept indefinitely, but when it comes to cooking, the acidic flavor may change over the years.